memtest86plus/memtest86plus/doc/README_DEVEL.md

 * boot

-    The code that transitions from the BIOS or bootloader entry point to the start of the main application.
+    The code that runs from the BIOS or bootloader entry point to the start of the main application.

 * lib

-    The subset of the C standard library that is used by PCMemTest plus other hardware-independent low-level support functions.
+    The subset of the C standard library that is used by Memtest86+ plus other hardware-independent low-level support functions.

 * system